 In the one-shot mode, the Timer will issue an interrupt 'N' clocks after the Timer is started.
-This is the time when the Timer times-out in the one-shot mode.
 In the re-triggerable mode, the Timer will keep issuing an interrupt every 'N' clocks.
 This is shown in Figure 15, where the time between successive time-outs (in re-triggerable mode) is 'N' clocks.
 The Timer interrupt can be cleared by reading the TIMERCNTL register.
 The TIMERCNTL will read a value of 0x01 when there is an interrupt and a 0x00 at all other times.

 FIGURE 14.
-TIMER/COUNTER CIRCUIT
+TIMER/COUNTER CIRCUIT.